-Jennifer Eads, MD, is an Assistant Professor, Division of Hematology and Oncology, Department of Medicine at University Hospitals Case Medical Center.
+Jennifer Eads, MD, is an Assistant Professor, Division of Hematology and Oncology, Department of Medicine at University Hospitals Cleveland Medical Center.
 She is board certified in internal medicine and medical oncology.

 Dr. Eads’ special interests include gastrointestinal oncology including cancers of the esophagus and stomach, pancreas, gallbladder and bile ducts and gastrointestinal neuroendocrine tumors.
-She joined the UH Case Medical Center staff in 2009.
+She joined the UH Cleveland Medical Center staff in 2009.

 Dr. Eads’ research interests include understanding the role of DNA repair in neuroendocrine tumors and esophageal cancers.
 She is currently the Principal Investigator on several clinical trials related to gastrointestinal malignancies including esophageal cancer, pancreatic cancer, gallbladder and bile duct cancer and multiple types of neuroendocrine tumors.